Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Data description

-To operationalize the proposed framework, both the motion forecasting and HD map modules of the Argoverse-2 dataset were processed through a structured pipeline.
-The preprocessing consisted of four key stages: (i) extraction of multi-agent trajectories, (ii) transformation of coordinates from local map space to global geographic space, (iii) integration with HD map features to contextualize V-I interactions, and (iv) selection of a high-risk urban corridor for detailed analysis.
+Argoverse-2 was selected after benchmarking open-source AV datasets (Table \ref{tab:1}).
+Waymo Open offers greater overall mileage but does not explicitly target interaction-dense segments at the same level, Lyft Level-5 is limited to a single city, and nuScenes samples at 2 Hz, reducing sensitivity to rapid interactions.
+Argoverse-2 offers a practical balance of sampling rate, multi-agent density, HD-map detail, and interaction-centric scenario selection, making it well-suited for geometry-aware near-miss extraction and corridor-scale COR estimation.
+This study used vehicle trajectories and HD-map details, which provide multiple agent tracks labeled by object type (e.g., vehicle, pedestrian, cyclist).
+To operationalize the proposed framework, we processed these modules through a four-stage pipeline: (i) extraction of multi-agent trajectories and necessary information, (ii) coordinate transformation from local map space to global geographic space, (iii) integration with HD-map boundary features to define V–I exposure, and (iv) selection of a high-risk urban corridor for detailed analysis.

-\subsubsection{Motion forecasting dataset}
+\subsection{Motion forecasting dataset}

-Each motion forecasting scenario follows a hierarchical structure with three levels: scenario metadata, agent tracks, and frame-level states.
-Scenarios are 11s duration and are sampled at 10 Hz, producing 110 time steps per vehicle for fine-grained interaction modeling.
-At the scenario level, metadata includes a unique scenario ID, the recording city, and the focal agent, typically the ego AV.
-Each scenario then contains multiple agent tracks, where each track corresponds to a road user and specifies the object type (e.g., vehicle, pedestrian, cyclist), scoring category (focal, scored, or unscored), and a time-ordered sequence of states.
-Frame-level states capture position, velocity, and heading at each timestep, forming the basis for computing 2D-TTC.
+Each Argoverse-2 motion-forecasting scenario has a three-level structure: scenario metadata, agent tracks, and frame-level states.
+Scenarios are 11 s long and provide a birds-eye-view 2D centroid and heading for each tracked object at 10 Hz (110 time steps), enabling fine-grained interaction modeling.
+Scenario metadata includes a unique scenario ID, recording city, and a focal agent (typically the ego AV).
+Each scenario contains multiple agent tracks with object type (e.g., vehicle, pedestrian, cyclist), scoring category (focal/scored/unscored), and a time-ordered sequence of states.
+Frame-level states provide position, velocity components, and heading, which form the basis for computing 2D-TTC.
+We directly use these trajectories as provided by Argoverse-2; tracks are produced by Argo’s internal multi-sensor fusion and map-aligned ego poses, which help keep trajectories tightly registered to the HD map.

-To implement the framework, we developed a Python-based batch pipeline using the Argoverse-2 SDK.
-The pipeline parsed motion forecasting scenarios across all cities and extracted tracks for all agents—not just the focal vehicle—to retain critical multi-agent interactions.
-For each track, frame-level kinematic attributes were retrieved, including \((x, y)\) position, heading, velocity components, and timestamps.
+To implement the proposed framework, we developed a Python batch-processing pipeline using the Argoverse-2 SDK.
+The pipeline parses scenarios and extracts tracks for all agents (not only the focal vehicle) to preserve the multi-agent interaction context.
+For each track, we retrieve frame-level kinematic attributes, including \((x, y)\) position, heading, velocity components, and timestamps.
+For the present analysis, we retain only motor-vehicle agents and filter out pedestrians and cyclists; the same pipeline can be extended to incorporate vulnerable road users in future work.